awslabs/aws-amplify-unicorntrivia-workshop/documentation/determine_the_winners.md

 ## Determine the Winner(s)

 Now that you have a live stream, an admin panel to push questions, and clients to submit their answer, the last step is to determine who has won.
-Navigate to the leaderboard inside primary workshop `/aws-amplify-unicorntrivia-workshop/AdminPanel/leaderboard`
+Navigate to the leaderboard inside primary workshop admin panel directory: `/aws-amplify-unicorntrivia-workshop/AdminPanel/leaderboard`

 Next, open `index.js` and add the Dyanamo answer table name.
 Access this via the console if you haven't already during the Appsync resolver configuration.
 It should look something like: `Answers-SOMERANDOMTEXT`

+Open a terminal window, and cd into the leaderboard directory.

-Run `npm install`
+Then run `npm install`

 Run `npm start` and see the winner(s) listed at the top!